Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: Developed potential fluctuations in the presence of random edge states

 \section{Developed potential fluctuations in the presence of random edge states}

 In the absence of edge states, the conductivity of an infinite system inside the bandgap with a fluctuating potential vanishes.
-Let the potential fluctuations $\delta V$ are large as compared with the mean gap $\overline{\Delta}$.
-Then the system will consist of large n and p metallic lakes (with size $b$) separated by narrow p-n junctions.
-The characteristic p-n junction width is $ b\overline{\Delta}/ \delta V \ll b$.
-The p-n junction isolates these regions from each other.
-The ZGLs $\Delta({\bf r})=0$ cross the p-n junctions (see Section III and Fig.~\ref{fig4}) and short-circute the junctions.
+Let the potential fluctuations $\delta V$ be large, as compared with the mean gap $\overline{\Delta}$.
+Then the system will consist of large $n$ and $p$ metallic lakes (with size $b$) separated by narrow $p$-$n$ junctions.
+The characteristic $p$-$n$ junction width is $ b\overline{\Delta}/ \delta V \ll b$.
+The $p$-$n$ junction isolates these regions from each other.
+The ZGLs $\Delta({\bf r})=0$ cross the $p$-$n$ junctions (see Section III and Fig.~\ref{fig4}) and short-circute the junctions.
 If the number of ZGLs crossing each junction is large enough, that provides the 2D metallic conductivity (Fig.~\ref{fig7}).
-According to the weak localization theory, for delocalization, the characteristic conductance connecting two neighboring sites should be larger than the conductance quantum $e^2/2h$.
+According to the weak-localization theory, for delocalization, the characteristic conductance connecting two neighboring sites should be larger than the conductance quantum $2e^2/h$.